vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 A village headman or 'freeholder' (Buhler).
 The word occurs in the Deo Baranark Ins. of Jivitagupta II (Gupta Ing.
 No. 46 p.
 213 at p.
 216 ) and in the grant of Pallava

-Sivaskandavarman (E. 1. vol. I. p.
+Śivaskandavarman (E. 1. vol. I. p.
 2 at p.
 5).
 HUS ' Lord of a mandala', a provincial governor.
 Vide Rājat.

 VI.
 73, VII.
 996, VIII.
 1228, 1814, 2029.